latchbio/latch/docs/source/getting_started/quick_start.md

 When registration has completed, you should be able to navigate [here](console.latch.bio/workflows) and see your new workflow in your account.

+> **Note:**
+Whenever you change your code and want to re-register, remember to bump up the version in the `version` file.
+See best practices on semantic versioning for software development [here](https://semver.org/).

 If you are having issues with registration or have general questions, please file an issue on [github](https://github.com/latchbio/latch).